themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-The problem is even though we added synchronization mechanisms into `Peek` and `Pop` methods, that mechanism only ensures internal thread safety of the queue itself.
-But it does not guarantee that the value won't be changed between `Peek` and `Pop` calls.
-Here is what happens step by step:
+the pwobwem is even though we added s-synchwonization m-mechanisms into `Peek` and `Pop` methods, (U ᵕ U❁) that mechanism onwy ensuwes i-intewnaw thwead s-safety of the q-queue itsewf. (⑅˘꒳˘) b-but it does nyot g-guawantee that t-the vawue won't b-be changed between `Peek` and `Pop` cawws. (ꈍᴗꈍ) hewe is nani happens step b-by step:

-1. `queue.Peek()` returns value 4
+1. `queue.Peek()` wetuwns vawue 4
-2. Program on thread #1 evaluates `value % 2 == 0` condition
+2. pwogwam on thwead #1 evawuates `value % 2 == 0` condition
-3. Program on thread #2 pushes value 1 to the queue
+3. pwogwam on thwead #2 pushes vawue 1 t-to the queue
-4. Program on thread #1 executes `queue.Pop()` expecting to pop previously peeked value (4) but instead it pops 1 which was added between `Peek` and `Pop` calls.
+4. pwogwam on thwead #1 exekawaii~s `queue.Pop()` expecting to pop pweviouswy peeked v-vawue (4) but i-instead it pops 1 w-which was added b-between `Peek` and `Pop` cawws.

-Therefore, if we need to ensure application wide thread safety we still need to be careful.
-So on the above example we can solve the issue by modifying the code like:
+thewefowe, ( ͡o ω ͡o ) if we nyeed to ensuwe a-appwication wide t-thwead safety we s-stiww nyeed to b-be cawefuw.
+UwU so o-on the above exampwe w-we can sowve t-the issue by modifying t-the code wike:

 ```go
 if value, ok := queue.Pop(); ok {